 You need to use the Metadata tool to change metadata of existing images.

-It is great to have presets at hand like your own stationary, client metadata or other reoccurring metadata.
+It is great to have a preset at hand like your own stationery, client metadata or other reoccurring metadata.
 Copying values from the Primary Variant is also an option as well as entering data manually.